adityapatnaik/useContext-useReducer-react-material-ui/README.md

-# A Simple Demonstration of State-Management in React using useReducer,useContext and Material-UI: Todo App
+# A Simple Demonstration of ReduxStyle-State-Management in React using useReducer,useContext and Material-UI: Todo App